RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 <details>
     <summary>Windows (WinUI)</summary>

-On Windows, just the pushing and popping transtions are set to the `DrillInNavigationTransitionInfo` object.
+On Windows, only the pushing and popping transtions are set to the `DrillInNavigationTransitionInfo` object.

 </details>